amy897324/MICB305_TeamA/README.md

 # MICB305_TeamA
+## Oct 1
+Does the composition of a patient's microbiome and prevalence of depression in a patient impact their MS severity?

+## Oct 15
 Introduction and Background: provides the premise for why/how your dataset was collected in addition to an overview of the studies that have already been conducted on your dataset or relevant to your dataset (consider what you presented for your P2 review oral presentation)

 Hypothesis: How does the microbiome of patients as well as the different allergies they have impact the prevalence and severity of MS?
 We believe that there is a correlation between the microbiome, the MSS severity score, and the different categories of depression listed within the data.
 In the literature listed below, depression and MS share some biological causative factors (HPA axis for example which may have potential connections to the human microbiome). https://pmc.ncbi.nlm.nih.gov/articles/PMC3181849/